Tuesday, September 30, 2014

 Fisherman at work

 We cleared out of Saranda easily, again thanks to Agim Zholi, before heading back to Greece.
 But not before learning that policemen really do carry Kalashnikovs.
-(Don’t head off to the toilet in the middle of the night or take a shortcut back to the boat, without making yourself known to security personnel!)
+(Don’t head off to the dock bathroom in the middle of the night or take a shortcut back to the boat, without making yourself known to security personnel!)

-View back to Saranda
+View back to Saranda, Albania

 Cruisers notes:

 We were able to fill our water tanks at the dock in Saranda.
 Summer restrictions did exist eg mornings from 9-12ish only with low pressure and we had competition for access to the taps with the ferries and other cruisers who only overnighted at the dock.
 Agim could arrange fuel at the dock via mini-tanker and laundry services.
 Having said that we were glad to have fuelled-up in Greece for no reason other than convenience.
 There is a shower & toilet inside the ferry terminal but as the building was often locked (and the water heater needed 20 mins to warm up) we, like most, stayed on board.
 The dock is very secure.
+Just ask the Cap'n...
 Saranda town is walking distance with nice restaurants and well-stocked supermarkets.

 During our stay we met Captain Irene Cop, who runs Albania’s only sail charter, Sail Albania.
 She has vast knowledge and practical experience of cruising the Albanian coast and keeps a great web site with notes on each port & more.
 Cruiser’s Wiki and Noonsite offer more information, apart from the detailed 777 & basics in the Adriatic Pilot too.